Grand Theft Auto

-Grand Theft Auto (GTA) is a series of action-adventure games created by David Jones and Mike Dailly.
+Grand Theft Auto (GTA) is an action-adventure video game series created by David Jones and Mike Dailly.
 Later titles were developed under the oversight of brothers Dan and Sam Houser, Leslie Benzies and Aaron Garbut.
-It is primarily developed by British development house Rockstar North (formerly DMA Design), and published by its parent company, Rockstar Games.
-The name of the series references the term "grand theft auto", used in the United States for motor vehicle theft.
+It is primarily developed by British development house Rockstar North (formerly DMA Design), and published by its American parent company, Rockstar Games.
+The name of the series is a term for motor vehicle theft in the United States.

 Gameplay focuses on an open world where the player can complete missions to progress an overall story, as well as engage in various side activities.
 Most of the gameplay revolves around driving and shooting, with occasional role-playing and stealth elements.
 The series also has elements of the earlier beat 'em up games from the 16-bit era.
 The games in the Grand Theft Auto series are set in fictional locales modelled after real-life cities, at various points in time from the early 1960s to the 2010s.
-The original game's map encompassed three cities—Liberty City (based on New York City), San Andreas (based on San Francisco), and Vice City (based on Miami)—but later titles tend to focus on a single setting; usually one of the original three locales, albeit remodelled and significantly expanded.
-The series centres on different protagonists who attempt to rise through the ranks of the criminal underworld, although their motives for doing so vary in each title.
-The antagonists are commonly characters who have betrayed the protagonist or their organisation, or characters who have the most impact impeding the protagonist's progress.
-Several film and music veterans have voiced characters in the games, including Ray Liotta, Dennis Hopper, Samuel L. Jackson, William Fichtner, James Woods, Debbie Harry, Axl Rose and Peter Fonda.
+The original game's map encompassed three cities—Liberty City (based on New York City), San Andreas (based on San Francisco), and Vice City (based on Miami)—but later titles tend to focus on a single setting and expand upon the original three locales.
+Each game in the series centres on different respective protagonist who attempts to rise through the criminal underworld due to various motives, often accompanying themes of betrayal.
+Several film and music veterans have voiced characters in the games, including Ray Liotta, Dennis Hopper, Samuel L. Jackson, William Fichtner, James Woods, Debbie Harry, Axl Rose, and Peter Fonda, while few others have appeared as themselves, including Lazlow Jones, Phil Collins, Dr. Dre, and Anderson .Paak.

-DMA Design began the series in 1997, with the release of the Grand Theft Auto.
+DMA Design began the series with 1997's Grand Theft Auto.
 As of 2020, the series consists of seven standalone titles and four expansion packs.
-The third main title, Grand Theft Auto III, released in 2001, is considered a landmark game, as it brought the series to a three-dimensional (3D) setting and more immersive experience.
-Subsequent titles have followed and built upon the concept established in Grand Theft Auto III, and received significant acclaim.
-They have influenced other open-world action games, and led to the label Grand Theft Auto clone on similar titles.
+The third main title, Grand Theft Auto III, released in 2001, is considered a landmark game, and brought the series into a three-dimensional environment for the first time.
+Subsequent titles have followed and built upon the format established by Grand Theft Auto III, receiving significant acclaim.
+The games influenced other open-world games, and led to the label Grand Theft Auto clone on similar titles.

-The series has been critically acclaimed, with all the main 3D entries in the franchise frequently ranked among the greatest and best-selling video games; it has shipped more than 370 million units, making it the fifth-best selling video game franchise.
+The series has been critically acclaimed, with all the main 3D entries in the franchise frequently ranked among the greatest and best-selling video games; it has shipped almost 450 million units, making it one of the best-selling video game franchises.
 In 2006, Grand Theft Auto was featured in a list of British design icons in the Great British Design Quest organised by the BBC and the Design Museum.
 In 2013, The Telegraph ranked Grand Theft Auto among Britain's most successful exports.
-The series has also been controversial for its adult nature and violent themes.
+The series has also been controversial for its adult nature and violent themes, as well as for cut content.